Blosc/python-caterva/ROADMAP.rst

 Roadmap
 =======

-This document lists the main goals for the upcoming cat4py releases.
+This document lists the main goals for the upcoming python-caterva releases.

 Features